 Novel Gene Therapy Research

-This support will aim to gather robust data, in the hope to move closer to an alternative treatment for cavernoma.
+gather robust data, in the hope to move closer to an alternative

-CAUK and Cavernoma Ireland will be involved through-out the project, sharing their knowledge and experience of patient's and the end-point needed to improve care and support.
+CAUK and Cavernoma Ireland helped to kick-start the project through initial funding.
+CAUK continues to support the work, and both organisations remain closely involved, sharing their knowledge and experience of patients to help improve care and support.

-Fundraising Cavernoma Ireland did in June 2020 for 'Research for a Cure', is going towards this research.
+Fundraising Cavernoma Ireland did in June 2020 for 'Research for a Cure' has gone towards the first stage of this research.

 'Cavernomas: A Randomised Effectiveness (CARE) pilot study'